 President Bush on Thursday dismissed two of the Iraq Study Group report’s most fundamental recommendations: pulling back combat troops over the next 15 months and engaging in direct talks with Iran and Syria.
 He was speaking at a White House news conference with British Prime Minister Tony Blair.

-But President Bush seemed to dismiss two of the reports most fundamental recommendations: pulling back combat troops over the next 15 months and engaging in direct talks with Iran and Syria.
+AMY GOODMAN: But President Bush seemed to dismiss two of the report’s most fundamental recommendations: pulling back combat troops over the next 15 months and engaging in direct talks with Iran and Syria.
 The president also continued to talk about the war in the kind of sweeping ideological terms the Iraq Study Group avoided in its report.
-His comments came in response to a BBC reporter’s question.

-PRESIDENT BUSH: "In all due respect, I’ve been saying it a lot.
+PRESIDENT GEORGE W. BUSH: Oh, you know, in all due respect, I’ve been saying it a lot.
 I understand how tough it is.
 And I’ve been telling the American people how tough it is.
 And they know how tough it is.
-And the fundamental question is, do we have a plan to achieve our objective.
+And the fundamental question is: Do we have a plan to achieve our objective?
 Are we willing to change as the enemy has changed?
 And what the Baker-Hamilton study has done is it shows good ideas as to how to go forward.
 What our Pentagon is doing is figuring out ways to go forward, all aiming to achieve our objective.

-President Bush’s meeting with Prime Minister Tony Blair came just a week after a senior State Department analyst described their special relationship as "totally one-sided, with no payback, no sense of reciprocity."
-The official — Kendall Myers — now faces possible disciplinary action for making the comments.
-At Thursday’s news conference President Bush and Tony Blair appeared to be reading from the same script.
-Both repeatedly said they were looking for ways to go forward in Iraq.
+AMY GOODMAN: President Bush’s meeting with Prime Minister Tony Blair came just a week after a senior State Department analyst described their special relationship as, quote, "totally one-sided, with no payback, no sense of reciprocity."
+The official, Kendall Myers, now faces possible disciplinary action for making the comments.
+At Thursday’s news conference, President Bush and Tony Blair appeared to be reading from the same script.
+Both repeatedly said they’re looking for ways to go forward in Iraq.
 And Blair, like Bush, dismissed the idea of negotiating with Iran—a key recommendation of the Baker-Hamilton report.

-Now, the very reason we have problems in parts of Iraq—and we know this very well down in the south of Iraq—is that Iran, for example, has been doing that, has been basically arming, financing, supporting terrorism.
-So we’ve got to be clear the basis upon which we take this forward.
+Now, the very reason we have problems in parts of Iraq—and we know this very well down in the south of Iraq—is that Iran, for example, has been doing that.
+It’s been basically arming, financing, supporting terrorism.
+[So we’ve got to be clear the basis upon which we take this forward.
 And as I say, it’s got to be clear the basis upon which we take this forward.
 And as I say, it’s got to be on the basis of people accepting their responsibilities.]